 - CFA Institute Membership

 - Using the CFA Designation

 - Referring to Candidacy in the CFA Program

-- Proper Usage of the CFA Marks

 Standard VII(B) is intended to prevent promotional efforts that make promises or guarantees that are tied to the CFA designation.
-Individuals may refer to their CFA designation, CFA Institute membership, or candidacy in the CFA Program but must not exaggerate the meaning or implications of membership in CFA Institute, holding the CFA designation, or candidacy in the CFA Program.
+Individuals must not exaggerate the meaning or implications of membership in CFA Institute, holding the CFA designation, or candidacy in the CFA Program.